jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

         }
     }

-## Site Hosting with Amazon S3 in Website Hosting Mode
+### Site Hosting with Amazon S3 in Website Hosting Mode

-With a static blog site instead of a dynamic one, it is not necessary to host it on a server capable of running dynamic code.
+With a static blog site instead of a dynamic one, it was no longer necessary to host it on my VPS server.
+By moving the site entirely to a static-file-serving platform I could free up my VPS to the testing-ground I had originally intended.

-This made it possible move the site entirely to a static-file-serving platform, which was great because I liked the idea of freeing up my VPS to be a testing-ground as I'd originally intended, without having to worry about breaking my blog when I mess up.

-With it's relatively recently-added support for [Website hosting][s3-website], the Amazon S3 storage service made an attractive choice.
+With it's relatively recently-added support for [website hosting][s3-website], the Amazon S3 storage service made an attractive choice.
 It's pretty simple, extremely reliable, fairly priced, and I'm very familiar with it.